veracity/veracity-documentation/sections/vap/admin-tab/manage-reports.md

 1. Choose a report and in the right corner of the row, select the editing icon (the second one from the left).
 A pop-up window will appear.
 2. In the pop-up window, under **File title**, deselect the **"Show based on report file bookmarks"** toggle.
 3. In the right corner of the window, select the **Save** button.

+## Deleting user bookmarks

+A personal bookmark is associated with the User GUID, Entity ID, and Report ID.
+If you do one of the actions below, it will be deleted.
+* Delete any of the elements the bookmark is associated with.
+* Remove the entity, report or the report object on which the bookmark was saved.

+If you are updating the report in the "Manage Reports" tab by changing the reference for the report file from one PBIX file to another, VAP will ask if you want to preserve users' personal bookmarks.
+If you have done major changes to the report, preserving the bookmarks is not recommended.